 Table of Contents

-TLDR: If you are a regular bushwalker who loves maps and exploring – consider GaiaiGPS or ViewRanger.
+TLDR: If you are a regular bushwalker who loves maps and exploring – you need GaiaiGPS.
 If you are a social butterfly following well worn trails in a big city, you might prefer AllTrails.
 If data privacy concerns you, consider OsmAnd.

 Testing 5 navigation apps